Axway/amplify-central/content/en/docs/_index.md

   main:
     weight: 20
 ---

-Amplify Central is the new home for the product documentation that has been migrated to Markdown format and is available in a [public GitHub repository](https://github.com/Axway/amplify-central) to enable collaboration using an open source model.

 This website contains the entire documentation set for Amplify Central.

 ## Amplify Central documentation